ShalilDsilva/ShalilsBookStore/README.txt

 Added the API call for HTTPDelete in the categorycontroller file Implemented the HTTPDelete with a delete method in category.js file Added Delete function in the category.js file

+2023-11-13

+4:42pm EDT
+Delete functunality was not working because of some typo in category.js file Comitted to github without any errors.